gabelev/modin/docs/developer/contributing.rst

 .. code-block:: bash

-   git config --global user.name "FIRST_NAME LAST_NAME"
-   git config --global user.email "MY_NAME@example.com"
+   git config --global user.name "Awesome Developer" git config --global user.email "awesome.developer.@example.org"

 If you have authored a commit that is missing the signed-off-by line, you can amend your commits and push them to GitHub.